CognizantOpenSource/maqs-dotnet/README.md

 It …

 -	is a modular test automation framework
 -	can be used as the base for your automation project or individual pieces can be used to enhance existing frameworks
 -	is maintained/extended by Cognizant Softvision volunteers

 The main idea behind MAQS is to avoid **reinventing the wheel**.
-Most automation engagements have you doing the same basic steps to get a functioning framework implemented.
-Utilizing project templates, NuGet, and utility libraries we are able to have a functioning framework up and running in minutes, almost entirely removing on the initial time investment on implementating an automation solution.
+Most automation projects require the same basic set of features, and these features take a significant amount of time and effort to effectively implement.
+MAQS streamlines automation efforts by providing a framework with these base features built in.
+This allows engineers to spend their time testing, rather than building and maintaining a one-off testing framework.

 ## Help files